sjg20/coreboot/README.md

 From dc, e.g.

- * cb-combine -t -s dc
+ * cb-combine -s dc
+ ( -t does not work since build-board.sh does not create RW_LEGACY)
  * Add call to VbExLegacy(1) in main.c before vboot_select_and_load_kernel()